w3c/github-cache/README.md

 - `/v3/repos/:owner/:repo/issues/:number`
 - `/v3/repos/:owner/:repo/issues/:number/comments`

+The server also exposes the extra routes:

+- `/extra/ids/:id`
+- `/extra/repos/:owner/:repo`
+- `/extra/repos/:owner/:repo/w3c.json`

-For each route, you may use th following optional parameters:
+For each route, you may use the following optional parameters:

 - `ttl` : a number representing the minutes since the last retrieval from GitHub
 - `fields` : a comma-separated list of object property names

-The server also exposes the following "macro" routes:

-- `/v3/w3c/:id`

-Macro routes take times when a refresh is needed, so you might get a timed out the first time you call it.
-Try again after 5 minutes.
-Those routes are only updated once per day...

-By default, the ttl is 6 hours.
+By default, the ttl is 6 hours for GitHub routes, and 24 hours for extra routes.

+Extra routes take times to compute so using a ttl below 24 hours may result in long delays for the response (you may get back HTTP 504 the first time you try).

 For example: